OmniWildcard/Omni-s_World/Mod Lists/End Times Challenge/Readme.md

 # Known Issues
 - [x] Weird issues in Bleak Falls Barrow and Ustengrav | **Fixed as of v1.0.5.5**
 - [x] Floating grass near the Solitude Lumber Mill | **Currently Resolved by v1.0.7.1 Hotfix**
+- [x] Missing texture on the hook of the hoist at the Solitude Lumber Mill | **Currently Resolved by v1.0.7.1 Hotfix**
 - [ ] Navmesh-related crashes during the first dragon fight at the Whiterun Watchtower
 - [ ] Various landscape seams in need of fixing
 - [ ] Some minor navmesh tweaks required in small towns and villages